-This duck Thai curry is one of those 100% homemade dishes and it will make you very proud once is finished and ready to be tucked in.
+This duck Thai curry recipe makes one of those 100% homemade dishes and it will make you very proud once is finished and ready to be tucked in.

 It is not one of those made with supermarket readymade jar sauce/paste, so, NO shortcuts!
 Super homemade whole-cooked from scratch with very simple ingredients that are easy to procure!

-Despite that there are no shortcuts used, you will be so surprised with how easy and quick this is to make.
+Despite that there are no shortcuts used, you will be so surprised by how easy and quick this duck Thai curry recipe is to make.

-Annnnd, yes, It is duck, it is curry, it is Thai and therefore it is scrumptiously deliriously delicious.
+And, yes, It is a duck, it is curry, it is Thai and therefore it is scrumptiously deliriously delicious.
 It's yummy and only a curry lover would know what I mean?

-I do love❤️ my curries and you either guessed that or may even know it if you know me.
-No, but seriously now, how many people that you know, don't like a good old curry?
+I do love❤️ my curries in general and you either guessed that or may even know it if you know me.
+No, but very serious now, how many people that you know, don't like a good old curry?

 Oh, wait.
 I do actually know one person☝️!
-A single person from quite a few that I happen to know that doesn't like a curry.
-Exception, I know! 😊
+A single person, from a great portfolio of friends and people I happen to know, that doesn't like curry.
+He is an exception, I know!

 If you ask me, I have not emphasized enough to him how much he's missing out on.
 The bad experience he said he's had in the past made him dislike curries.
-Well, I do believe him and I get it, but still, perhaps give it another try, another chance…. ?! 😊 I'm still working on it.
+Well, I do believe him and I get it, but still, perhaps give it another try, another chance....?!
+I'm still working on it.

 Well, this duck Thai curry is actually so delicious that no one could resist it.

 It can be served as a dinner or lunch and will be on your dinner/lunch table a lot quicker than you've ever thought it would.